NYCPlanning/data-engineering-doc/_content/pluto.md

 - **Expected/Allowed Values**:
 - **Description**: An estimate of the exterior dimensions of the portion of the structure(s) allocated for other than Residential, Office, Retail, Garage, Storage, Loft or Factory use.

 The sum of the various FLOOR AREAs does not always equal TOTAL BUILDING FLOOR AREA.
 An OTHER FLOOR AREA of zero can mean it is either not available or not applicable.
 This information is NOT available for one, two or three family structures.
-An update to the Floor Area is triggered by the issuance of a Department of Buildings Permit, feedback from the public and scheduled visits by the Department of Fice assessors.
+An update to the Floor Area is triggered by the issuance of a Department of Buildings Permit, feedback from the public and scheduled visits by the Department of Finance assessors.

 ### AreaSource
 - **Longform Name** : `Area Source`
 - **DataType**: `Plain Text`
-- **Expected/Allowed Values**: 0: Not Available - 2: Department of Fice's RPAD File - 3: One or more Building Dimensions are non-numeric.
+- **Expected/Allowed Values**: 0: Not Available - 2: Department of Finance's RPAD File - 3: One or more Building Dimensions are non-numeric.
 Total Building Floor Area is 0. - 4: Building Class is 'V' and Number of Buildings is 0.
-Total Building Floor Area is 0. - 5: Total Building Floor Area is calculated from RPAD Building Dimensions and Number of Stories for largest building only. - 6: Unknown - 7: Department of Fice's Mass Appraisal System - 9: User
+Total Building Floor Area is 0. - 5: Total Building Floor Area is calculated from RPAD Building Dimensions and Number of Stories for largest building only. - 6: Unknown - 7: Department of Finance's Mass Appraisal System - 9: User
 - **Description**: A code indicating the source file that was used to determine the tax lot's total building floor area.